DoDAO-io/dodao-academy-guides/generated/markdown/ethereum-token-standards-dodao-academy.md

 ## Some other Standards
 * **ERC-981: **The purpose of this proposal is to introduce a new Ethereum Interface that would allow asset owners to issue tokens in a marketplace.
 This would be done by dividing the asset into divisible units, which in turn would increase the fungibility of that asset.
 Doing this would create more opportunities for those who own a finite quantity of an asset to trade it.

+---
+## Evaluation

+undefined

+##### What feature of ERC-1404 gives more control to the creator as compared to ERC-20?

+- [ ]  to prevent unintentional token sends to contracts
+- [x]  greater control over token circulation
+- [ ]  to specify the total supply of tokens
+- [ ]  to specify the owner of the token

+##### How does ERC-1190 help creators?

+- [ ]  Allows for the creation of unique digital assets that cannot be replicated
+- [x]  Creators can earn benefits every time rights of thier object is used
+- [ ]  Aims to provide a way to register land and physical property on the Ethereum blockchain
+- [ ]  It helps to rent NFTs

+##### How are tokens transferred via ERC-965?

+- [ ]  via on chain transaction
+- [ ]  by calling sendByCheque() method
+- [ ]  sending the tokens to a third party
+- [x]  both A and B